-- You can lower your risk of getting COVID-19 with good hand washing, wearing a mask or cloth covering over your mouth and nose, and practice proper social distancing (e.g., keeping at least 6 ft. between you and another person).
+- You can lower your risk of getting COVID-19 with good hand washing and wearing a mask or cloth covering over your mouth and nose if you are not vaccinated.
+Some people may feel safer continuing to wear a mask around unvaccinated

-- Pfizer-BioNTech is the only vaccine FDA approved for teens over the age of 16 years old.
+- Pfizer-BioNTech and Moderna are the only vaccines FDA approved for children and teens over the age of 12 years old.

-- Moderna & Janssen (Johnson & Johnson) are approved by the FDA for young adults over the age of 18 years old.
+- Janssen (Johnson & Johnson) is approved by the FDA for young adults over the age of 18 years old.